 - Evaluate responses critically.
 Did the applicant answer the questions fully?
 Did they provide information to help evaluate their qualifications and experience?

 - Do not make any promises or guarantees with regard to the job or future employment.
 For example, avoid comments such as “You are by far the strongest candidate I’ve interviewed.”

 - Take notes to help remember each applicant, keeping them separate from the job application or resume, and never indicate an applicant’s race, age, national origin, gender, disability or other such identifier, either outright or by code.
 Such behavior can be discriminatory and illegal.

 - Avoid questions about the candidate’s age, family, or anything else that would reveal protected characteristics.

 - If possible, have more than one person interview each candidate.

 - Regarding your employment applications, consider including EEO statement and a statement that the application is not an offer of employment or an employment contract.

 Hire the Right People, Legally, for Your Business

-No matter what industry you’re in or what size business you run, maintaining a legal hiring process is absolutely critical.
+No matter what industry you’re in or what size business you run, adhering to hiring laws and best practices is critical to your success.
 Even accidental violations of employment laws can create expensive, and possibly terminal, problems.
-Eliminate the guesswork with Monster’s extensive hiring resources and post a job for free today.
+Find great candidates today by posting your job for free.